-The scrubbers and selective catalytic reduction technologies that Duke Energy is installing on many of its coal-fired power generating units to control sulfur dioxide (SO2) and nitrogen oxide (NOx) emissions have a co-benefit of removing a significant amount of mercury.
-While we’re still in the process of understanding how much mercury will be removed by these control devices on a consistent basis, we currently estimate reductions in mercury from these devices to be between 60 percent and 80 percent.
+The wet scrubbers and selective catalytic reduction (SCR) technologies that Duke Energy has installed on many of its coal-fired power generating units to control sulfur dioxide (SO2) and nitrogen oxide (NOx) emissions provide a unique and successful co-benefit of removing a significant amount of mercury.
+When burning eastern bituminous coal, this co-benefit can realize up to a 95% reduction in stack mercury emissions.

 - In 2003, 2004 and 2005, Duke Energy partnered with the U.S. Department of Energy to test the performance of impregnated carbon injection on a hot-side electrostatic precipitator at the Cliffside and Buck steam stations.

 - In 2004, Duke Energy tested the mercury removal capability of a pilot wet limestone scrubber at the Marshall Steam Station.